-Certain of the Group's factory premises leases are currently classified as operating leases and the lease payments (net of any incentives received from the lessor) are recognised as an expense on a straight-line basis over the lease term.
+Based on a preliminary assessment, the standard will affect primarily the accounting for the Group's operating leases.
+The Group's office and factory property leases are currently classified as operating leases and the lease payments (net of any incentives received from the lessor) are recognised as an expense on a straight-line basis over the lease term.
 Under IFRS 16 the Group may need to recognise and measure a liability at the present value of the future minimum lease payments and recognise a corresponding right-of-use asset for these leases.
 The interest expense on the lease liability and depreciation on the right-of-use asset will be recognised in profit or loss.
 The Group's assets and liabilities will increase and the timing of expense recognition will also be impacted as a result.

-As disclosed in note 35, the Group's future minimum lease payments under non-cancellable operating leases for its factory premises amounted to HK\$27,813,000 as at 31 December 2016.
-The Group will need to perform a more detailed assessment in order to determine the new assets and liabilities arising from these operating leases commitments after taking into account the transition reliefs available in IFRS 16 and the effects of discounting.
+As disclosed in note 34, the Group's future minimum lease payments under non-cancellable operating leases for its office and factory properties amounted to HK\$30,846,000 as at 31 December 2017.
+These leases are expected to be recognised as lease liabilities, with corresponding right-of-use assets, once IFRS 16 is adopted.
+The amounts will be adjusted for the effects of discounting and the transition reliefs available to the Group.